aminrj/aminrj.github.io/_posts/ai-security-threat-modeling-production.md

 ## Part 4: What the Big Four consultancies actually produce

 Enterprises that don't have in-house AI security capability typically engage one of the Big Four consultancies, a specialized AI security firm, or a regional integrator.
 The 2026 market has segmented clearly.
-Here's what each segment actually delivers:

 ### Deloitte — Trustworthy AI Framework + ISO 42001

 Deloitte's AI practice integrates strategy advisory with broader technology and operational capabilities.
-Their **Trustworthy AI framework** is the anchor for AI governance and responsible AI work, with strong integration across audit, risk, and digital transformation practices.
+Their **Trustworthy AI framework** anchors their AI governance and responsible AI work, with strong integration across audit, risk, and digital transformation practices.

-**What they actually deliver:**
+**What they deliver:**
 - AI maturity assessment against the Trustworthy AI framework
 - ISO 42001 readiness assessment and certification support
 - Risk-based AI inventory and classification